lawrennd/old_talks/_mlai/bayesian-regression.md

 \code{pods.notebook.display_google_book(id='ORUOAAAAQAAJ', page='217')}

 where the crediting to the Laplace is about halfway through the last paragraph.
-This book was published in 1809, four years after [Legendre presented least squares](./week3.ipynb) in an appendix to one of his chapters on the orbit of comets.
+This book was published in 1809, four years after \refnotes{Legendre presented least squares}{linear-regression} in an appendix to one of his chapters on the orbit of comets.
 Gauss goes on to make a claim for priority on the method on page 221 (towards the end of the first paragraph ...).

 \code{pods.notebook.display_google_book(id='ORUOAAAAQAAJ', page='221')}
 }